 More About Upstaging

 One final thought, and something we’ve never dealt with before, COVID-19.
-Whoever imagined we’d see the end of large concert venues for a year or more?
-Upstaging has done a great job of surviving the change, and without depending on brokers for the bulk of their freight.
-That says a lot about talented management.
+Who imagined seeing the end of large concert venues for a year or more?
+Upstaging has done a great job surviving change without depending on brokers for the bulk of their freight.
+That says a lot about the talent of management.

 To contact Deanna, call 815-899-8626